hskingr/KiloPounds-Chrome-Extension/README.md

 ![Demonstration](/docs/example.png)

-This is the repository for a chrome extension that crawls over the DOM and converts and currency in British Pound Sterling into Kilograms, saving you the trouble of having to do the conversion manually.
+This is the repository for a chrome extension that crawls over the DOM and converts British Pound Sterling into Kilograms, saving you the trouble of having to do the conversion manually.